-Samuel Colt applied for his first patent for the Colt revolver on this day in 1836, and by the end of 1837 he had produced more than 1,000 of his revolver that would grow up to become an icon.
+Samuel Colt applied for his first patent for the Colt revolver on Oct.
+29, 1836, and by the end of 1837 he had produced more than 1,000 of his revolver that would grow up to become an icon.
 His only problem: no one was buying them.

 The gun that would become a legend in the American West couldn’t get off the ground.
 Though it eventually would become famously embraced by Teddy Roosevelt, Buffalo Bill Cody, Wyatt Earp, Pat Garrett, Billy the Kid and many more, it first needed a single customer.

 Colt, born in Hartford, Connecticut, faced the immediate problem that no one would buy a gun not used by the military.
 But Colt was nothing if not perseverant.
 His first gun had exploded, after all, and that had not deterred him.

 The financial panic of 1837 caused even greater headaches for Colt.
 His backers began to tighten the purse strings on his budding new venture of making guns.
 Colt lobbied in Washington, struggled to fill what few orders he could find and was chastised by his backers for spending too lavishly on entertainment for potential customers.

 Colt had a small success when he sold some of his pistols to Florida.
 The state armed its soldiers with them for the ongoing war with the Seminole tribe.

 But the guns soon were no longer needed, and Colt had to turn his attention to other products and ideas.
-It was Captain Samuel Walker of the Texas Rangers who finally saved Colt’s dream.
+It was Capt.
+Samuel Walker of the Texas Rangers who finally saved Colt’s dream.
 Walker had run across the revolvers in Florida and he had seen how their repeating firing mechanism could overpower older, slower technologies.
 On the brink of the Mexican-American War of 1846, Walker travelled to New York to hunt down Colt and get him to build some more guns.